Scholarships • Bourses

 3. whose French professors have vouched for their interest and commitment to the study of French and francophone cultures;

 4. who have identified an appropriate program of study for at least four weeks in a French-speaking country.

-Native speakers of French from any Francophone country (exceptions will be made only for those who came to the United States as children and whose linguistic competence in French cannot be qualified as native or near-native).
+(Exceptions: those whose linguistic competence in French cannot be qualified as native or near-native).